 There are some important steps you can take to speed up your family member's progress toward a green card.

-As soon as you're a citizen, your family members can move to a speedier immigration category.
+As soon as you're a citizen, your family members move to a different, sometimes faster immigration category.
 For example, your spouse would become an "immediate relative," and could apply for a green card right away.
 Your parents would go from having no immigration rights to being immediate relatives, and your children would become immediate relatives or move to higher preference categories, depending on their age and whether they are married.

 Children who marry have it tough when it comes to immigrating.
 If you're a permanent resident and you have petitioned for an unmarried child, that child's marriage will destroy the right to immigrate under your petition.
 If you're a U.S. citizen and your child marries, that will drop the child down into the third preference category, meaning a long wait.